BernardN38/socialSphere-backend/README.md

 Here I will list the languages and techonologies used in the project with a breif description.

 - Go
-  -Go-Chi:
+  - Go-Chi:
-    -A small lightweight library used to route requests.
+    - A small lightweight library used to route requests.
 - Python
-  -PIL:
+  - PIL:
-    -An image proccessing lirabry used to compress adnd optimize images.
+    - An image proccessing lirabry used to compress adnd optimize images.
 - Java
-  -Spring Boot:
+  - Spring Boot:
     -A web framework used to build notification http server and websocket.
 - NGINX
-  -A reverse proxy used to make a unified front for all microservices.
+  - A reverse proxy used to make a unified front for all microservices.
 - Docker
-  -
 - Minio
-  -S3 like blob storage
+  - S3 like blob storage
 - RabbitMQ
 - JWT
-  -Used to secure
+  - Used to secure